Lumu Discover

 Data Leaks

 The Data Leaks section contains a list of data leaks where data related to your organization has been detected.
 It will show you the date the record was detected in the data leak, the data leak’s size, relevant tags and the number of records in it that involve your organization.
 High-priority leaks will be easy to spot as they are marked with an exclamation point.
-You can find it by opening the External Attack Surface drop-down menu and clicking on the Data Leaks option.
+You can find it by clicking on the Data Leaks tab within your organization summary.

 By clicking on a specific entry, you will gain access to more detailed information regarding the leak.
 You can use the search bar at the top to look for known data leaks.